antonmi/flowex/README.md

 ```
 You can specify only one error_pipe!
 Note: The 'error_pipe' function accepts three arguments.
-The first argument is a `%Flowex.StageError{}` structure which has the following fields:
+The first argument is a `%Flowex.PipeError{}` structure which has the following fields:
 - `:message` - error message;
 - `:pipe` - is `{module, function, opts}` tuple containing info about the pipe where error occured;
 - `:struct` - the input of the pipe.